 There are always several factors to consider in terms of how long does cannabis stay in your system, factors that affect the overall processing and removal of the consumed cannabis and its metabolites from various parts of the body.

-The process of removal cannot be sped up artificially due to it being dependent on the body’s metabolism speed, its ability to digest consumed products, and its ability to remove by-products in the process.
+The process of removal cannot be sped up artificially due to it being dependent on the body’s metabolism speed, its ability to digest consumed products plus its ability to remove by-products in the process.
 It is always best to ask a health professional such as your physician to answer how long does cannabis stay in your system for you personally after you specify your intake habits, dosage, and frequency or the last time you took weed in any form.

 It’s also best to avoid weed consumption when you’re expecting test screening at work or if this is a requirement to stay on your job.
 Unless of course, you want to quit your job and join the growing cannabis industry where your positive weed result may even be welcome.